Ecwid/ecwid-wordpress-plugin/readme.txt

 == Changelog ==

+= 6.10.21 - May 24, 2022 =
+- **WordPress 6 compatibility.** The new WordPress version will be released soon.
+The Ecwid ecommerce shopping cart plugin is ready for the new release — everything works well in your WordPress admin and storefront pages.
+Feel free to upgrade your site to WordPress 6.
+- Minor fixes for Gutenberg ecommerce blocks.

 = 6.10.20 - Mar 29, 2022 =
 - New “Developers” page in the WordPress admin panel (WordPress admin > Ecwid > Developers).
 The page gives you an overview of plugin features where you can easily find all store blocks we have for popular page editors and quickly access advanced plugin settings.
 You can find information about external services Ecwid is integrated with and quickly access our APIs if you want to build a custom app.
 You will also find out how to earn a lifetime commission for every new client you refer to Ecwid.
 If you see something needs to be improved in the plugin or you want to integrate a third-party plugin, please, send us any feedback via the “Leave Feedback” button at the bottom of the “Developers” page.
 - Improvements for compatibility of the shopping cart category menu with WPML plugin.
 Some ecommerce sites had an issue with category links in multilingual mode when enabling the WPML plugin.
 We’ve fixed that.